mapbender/mapbender-documentation/en/customization/yaml.rst

         database2_password: postgres

-Now you can refer to database **search_db** in the elements SearchRouter and Digitizer.
+Now you can refer to the database **search_db** in the elements SearchRouter and Digitizer.

 More Information: